MAS in European and Chinese Business Management

 Tuition fee of CHF 30'000.- includes attendance of all courses and seminars, all course material, exams and degree certificate.
 Travel and accommodation are not included.

-Participants must have a Master’s degree from an accredited university.
-In exceptional cases, applicants with a four-year university Bachelor’s degree or a three-year university Bachelor’s degree and at least one year’s work experience, or applicants with an equivalent qualification, may be admitted to the program.
+Participants must have a Master or Bachelor degree from an accredited university and at least one year’s work experience.
 Applicants must prove that they have the necessary English skills to follow the teaching and to write the final MAS thesis.
-Applicants are expected to have an entrepreneurial spirit and an international mind-set.

 Switzerland and China